dereuromark/cakephp-decimal/docs/README.md

 ## Setup

-To enable this for all your decimal columns, use this in bootstrap:
+To enable this for all your decimal columns, just make sure the plugin is loaded incl bootstrap.
+All `decimal` columns should already map to the object now.

+### Manual configuration
+If you prefer to do this manually, load the plugin without bootstrap and use this in your app bootstrap:
 ```php
 \Cake\Database\TypeFactory::map(
     'decimal',